 These pizza stuffed skulls (Skullzones), have become an annual tradition in our family.
-Add a little fright to your Halloween party with garlicky dough stuffed with zesty pizza sauce, melty cheese, and your favorite toppings.
+Add a little fright to your Halloween party with garlic butter basted dough stuffed with zesty pizza sauce, melty cheese, and pepperoni and sausage.

 Melt the butter and mix the garlic squeeze into it.
 Brush a light coat into each skull mold.

 Roll out the pizza dough onto parchment or wax paper.
 Divide the dough evenly by scoring lines so that you have six equal, long, rectangles of dough.

 Slice one section of dough out and place it in the mold so that it overhangs the top and bottom of one skull.
 Cut just enough of an end to then divide in two and fill the sides of the same skull so the entire mold is covered.
 Do your best to bring the dough together again without tearing the dough.
 It won't be perfect, but it adds character to the finished skull.

 Add a layer of Provel or provolone cheese and Italian cheese mix (about a tablespoon of each), then a layer of pizza sauce (about 1-2 tablespoons), 3 pepperoni slices (halved), about 1 tablespoon of cooked, crumbled sausage, another layer of pizza sauce (1-2 tablespoons), and another layer of Italian and Provel or Provolone cheeses.
 You want the layers to just about come to the top of the skull pan but not overflow.